 Here’s an excerpt from the discussion:

-This user also recommends this natural progesterone cream.
+This user also recommends the Pro-Gest Paraben-Free Cream.

-These all points to one thing and that is the fact that natural progesterone cream might not be causing hair loss.
+These all point to one thing, and that is the fact that natural progesterone cream might not be causing hair loss.

 You must also understand that your hair loss problem could be caused by a wide variety of factors that have nothing to do with progesterone cream.